alessandrodeste/coffee-week/README.md

 ## Nice to have / brainstorming

 - react prop types
-- store random seeds (local storage?), to handle the shuffle manually instead than on refresh
 - animations
 - improve generalise logic for department
 - test unit/int/e2e
 - test ie / polyfill
-- scope better css in components (emotion.io?)
+- handling the filter on url level (e.g. coffee/ny/engineering)
+- browser specific changes (css, js)
 - css theme standards (units, breakpoints, colors, fonts, ...)
+- extract and refactor constants and configurations
+- store random seeds (on local storage), to handle the shuffle manually instead refreshing the page
+- filter the list server side (how can I know the list of departments/location?)
+- scope better css in components (for example with emotion.io)
 - implement aria and accessibility
-- browser specific changes (css, js)
 - custom component for select and checkbox with custom styles
-- filter the list server side (how can I know the list of departments/location?)

 ## Thank you